 You could set up a movie night and have a comedy marathon, investing in a fancy big TV like the 4K TV by Panasonic will make it really feel like you are at the cinema, don’t forget the popcorn.

-If movies are not your thing then BBC iPlayer have lots of great comedy series to catch up on instead.
+If movies are not your thing then BBC iPlayer has lots of great comedy series to catch up on instead.
 Whatever your preference I can guarantee after an hour of laughter you will feel amazing.

-Get Outside-One of the main reasons people suffer with the blues in January is a lack of vitamin D. Making the most of the natural light during the Winter really will help.
+One of the main reasons people suffer from the blues in January is a lack of vitamin D. Making the most of the natural light during the Winter really will help.
 You could visit one of the many beautiful National Trust properties around the country.
 They are open all year round and most have lovely little tea rooms and restaurants so you can cheer yourself up with a sweet treat.

-Sweat it off-It’s a proven fact that getting some exercise can improve not only your physical health but also your mental heath.
-With lots of Gyms offering free trials and special offers for the new year, it’s a perfect time to get that endorphin kick.
-If the gyms not your thing then what about trampolining.
-Places like Jump Nation are an ideal place to have fun and get healthy at the same time.
+It’s a proven fact that getting some exercise can improve not only your physical health but also your mental health.
+With lots of gyms offering free trials and special offers for the new year, it’s a perfect time to get that endorphin kick.
+If the gym is not your thing then what about trampolining, places like Jump Nation are an ideal place to have fun and get healthy at the same time.

-Get Hygge with it– Hygge means embracing the Danish way of living.
+Hygge means embracing the Danish way of living.
 It’s all about creating a warm cosy atmosphere and enjoying the little things in life.
 The January sales are a perfect opportunity to pick up some extra fluffy blankets and twinkling lights.
-Coming home to a cosy house will help cheer up those long Winter days.
+Coming home to a cosy house will help cheer up those long winter days.